 Learning begins prior to joining the new firm or staring the new role.
 Your personal learning meter should be running from the moment you learn you’ve landed the job.

-There a number of number of learning tools at your disposal to aid in ramping-up before you join:
+There’s a number of learning tools at your disposal to aid in ramping-up before you join:

 - Ask your new employer for any additional relevant documentation, for example: recent staff and/or client surveys or focus group results, meeting minutes, product focus groups, whitepapers, manuals